saferpay/sndbx/texts/health.md

 # API Health Check

 The API Health check is used to determine, whether, or not the Saferpay-Environments are generally available.
-This function is available for test and production respectively and involves a simple POST call to the following URL:
+This function is available for test and production respectively and involves a simple **GET** call to the following URL:

 + **Live:** <code>https://www.saferpay.com/api/health/[YOUR CUSTOMERID]</code>
 + **Test:** <code>https://test.saferpay.com/api/health/[YOUR CUSTOMERID]</code>